STKtoken/smart-contract-tips/ReducingGasFees.md

 If a global variable does not need to be changed throughout the life of the contract, think about using a constant instead.
 A constant variable does not increase gas costs, as it is not stored in the storage.
 It’s stored in the bytecode, which is a much smaller number.
 In terms of gas amounts, storage costs would be around 20000; whereas storage in the bytecode would be around 200.

 Unfortunately, this tactic was not useful in our contracts.
 Originally, we were thinking timeout_ could be implemented as a constant variable.
 However, getting rid of the timeout variable would come with very detrimental effects.
 We’ll go into that a bit more in the next section.

-# Optimization at the cost of readability

-Optimization done is often at the expense of readability.
-In other words, you pay less for execution, but your code becomes slightly less readable.

-Our timeout variable was used to determine whether the channel was in the contest period.
-It would be set when the channel is initialized, and determine the number of blocks between our closing and settling period.

-To change the length of the contest period, this would require changing the timeout variable.
-It would have been possible to deploy a new library for the different timeouts we wanted to use.
-For instance, for testing purposes, the timeout is often set to 2, whereas the app implementation is set to 10.
-Removing this variable would have saved about 20000 units of gas.
-However, this would be incredibly confusing if the core channel library code had changed.
-We would have to push multiple versions of the code onto the chain and distinguish which contract maps to which timeout length.
-This would lead to more confusion and increase the chance of errors, so we opted to not make this change.

 # The cost of hash functions